mfractor/mfractor.content/mfractor-microsoft-blog/readme.md

 This is the mindset that drove the features of MFractor for Xamarin.Forms developers.
 This tooling enhances your development experience by adding hundreds of Code Analysis and Code Actions for editing XAML files, shortcuts to navigate around your code, wizards for adding Fonts and Value Converters and tooltips and adornments to enhance your edit and Intellisense experience.

-Let's take a look of some of these features!

 ### Fix XAML Bugs Instantly

 XAML is a powerful language for describing your UI.
 Yet, most its features are built on top XML and are "loosely" joint.
 This is the case of Resource Dictionaries, a feature that allow us to declare shared resources that are referenced by a string key.
 Sometimes though we may have typos that will only be found when the app crashes at runtime 🤯...